 We stayed longer than we should have as the owner, Michael, had lots of great tips and stories to share.
 We loved the wine so much, we bought 2 bottles to have for Christmas and a jar of the local chilli jam, which is divine with Camembert cheese.
 Don’t miss the sparkling wine and the rose, real standouts.

-Play at Gallipoli Park
+4. Play at Gallipoli Park

-All family travelers need to know where the good playgrounds are.
-This one is a winner for the kids: water pumping stations, spider webs, swings, and a very cool flying fox.
+Gallipoli Park is a winner for the kids: water pumping stations, spider webs, swings, and a very cool flying fox.

 And it’s right beside the pretty little river that runs through town.

-Marvel at Bruno’s Sculpture Garden
+5. Marvel at Bruno’s Art & Sculpture Garden

 Yet another activity I wasn’t initially that enthusiastic about.
 It was awesome and the kids loved it- checking off the art curriculum for school.